Welcome to the NZ Young Physicists’ Tournament!

 • Provide a fun physics competition between schools (“a bit like debating, but there’s a point to it”)

 • Select and train a team to represent New Zealand at the International Young Physicists’ tournament.
-This will be in Lund, Sweden in July 2025.

 Introducing the 2025 New Zealand Rep Team